Life insurance is a necessary part of every doctor's financial plan — regardless of medical specialty or career stage.

 What would happen if you happen to be one of those few who die before your full life expectancy?

 According to the Life Insurance and Market Research Association (LIMRA), 35 percent of households would feel adverse financial impact within one month if a primary wage-earner died.

 Not only is the statistic alarming, but it also underscores the exact reason why everyone needs life insurance coverage.

 A life insurance policy is a contract with an insurance company.
-The policy’s owner pays the company a regular payment, called premium.
+The policy’s owner pays the company a regular payment, called the premium.
 In exchange, the company will provide a payment if the insured individual dies while the policy is still active.

-The payment goes to the person, people or organization named as the recipient(s) in the contract.
+The payment goes to the person, people, or organization named as the recipient(s) in the contract.
 This payment, called a death benefit, is generally tax-free to the recipients, known as beneficiaries.